theYiome/nondeterministic-opengl/README.md

 - `glfw`
 - `imgui`

-To get libraries above listed `vcpkg` is recommended.
+To get libraries `vcpkg` is recommended.